webcomponents/webcomponentsjs/CONTRIBUTING.md

         git clone git@github.com:{{ username }}/{{ repository }}.git

+1. Make sure to run the wct sauce on the webcomponents module you changed.
+If you changed ShadowDOM, run the following command.

+        wct --plugin sauce tests\ShadowDOM\runner_wct.html

+   The configuration runs against many platforms and browsers.
+It's ok to select a subset of those in the wct.conf.js
+   More information on how to run the tests with WCT in wct.conf.js

 1. Test your change results in a working build.
    > in the repo you've made changes to, try generating a build: